December 11th 2017

 Hate exercise?
 These are the fitness motivation tips you need to read

-Whether at the end of a long day or early in the morning, motivating ourselves to lace up our trainers and go for that run or actually attend that class we booked in for can more often than not lose out to a night on the sofa watching Bake Off, or reaching for the Snooze button.
+Whether at the end of a long day or early in the morning, motivating ourselves to lace up our trainers and go for that run or actually attend that class we booked in for can often lose out to a night on the sofa watching Bake Off, or reaching for the Snooze button.

-However, with recent stats showing that obesity has now overtaken smoking-related diseases as the leading cause of death in Britain, striving for a more active lifestyle can now no longer remain a mere good intention, it has to become a necessity.
+However, with recent stats showing that obesity has now overtaken smoking-related diseases as the leading cause of death in Britain, striving for a more active lifestyle can now no longer remain just a good intention, it has to become a necessity.
 So, how can we change our relationship with exercise and healthy living and make fitness and wellness a priority?

-We asked 4 successful businesswomen, businessmen and entrepreneurs for their top fitness motivation tips for squeezing exercise and wellbeing into any lifestyle and staying hot, happy and healthy no matter how busy life gets.
+We asked 4 successful businesswomen, businessmen and entrepreneurs for their top fitness motivation tips for squeezing exercise and wellbeing into any lifestyle and staying happy and healthy no matter how busy life gets.
 “I often think that running your own business is a bit like running a marathon,” says Pippa Murray, Founder of Pip & Nut and marathon aficionado.
 “You have to be incredibly motivated, doggedly determined and willing to push past when things get tough.
 Like with running, you have extreme highs and lows when starting up a business, it’s a real rollercoaster of a ride, so what’s really important is to stay focused on the bigger picture and dig deep in the knowledge that it’ll be worth it in the long run!”

 Here’s what Pip and three other fitness enthusiasts recommend for digging yourself out of a fitness rut, for making healthier choices and getting the most out of your workouts too.